OotyOoty

 ChatGPT Plus / Claude Pro

-For individual marketers and small teams, a general-purpose AI subscription remains the most versatile content tool.
+For individual marketers and small teams, a general-purpose AI subscription is still the most versatile content tool.
 You get writing, analysis, brainstorming, and research in one interface.
-The value is not in any single feature but in the range of tasks a single subscription covers.
+The value isn't in any single feature but in the range of tasks a single subscription covers.

 Best for: Solo marketers and small teams who need flexibility over specialization.

-Honest limitation: No brand voice memory (without custom instructions or system prompts), no publishing workflow, no team collaboration.
-You are the integration layer.
+Honest take: No brand voice memory without custom instructions, no publishing workflow, no team collaboration.
+You're the integration layer.
 For a deeper look at using ChatGPT specifically for marketing tasks, see the ChatGPT marketing tools guide.

 Pricing: ChatGPT Plus $20/mo.
 Claude Pro $20/mo.
 ChatGPT Team $25/user/mo.